Hotel Sterling (Allentown, Pennsylvania)

-The Hotel Sterling is an historic hotel, which is located in Allentown, Lehigh County, Pennsylvania.
+The Hotel Sterling is an historic hotel, which is located in Allentown, Pennsylvania.
 Built between 1889 and 1890, it is a three-story rectangular brick building that was designed in the Romanesque Revival style with Queen Anne and Eastlake influences.

 History and architectural features

 The Hotel Sterling is three bays wide, with a gabled parapet at the middle bay.
-When nominated for the National Register of Historic Places in 1980, it had thirty-three sleeping rooms.
+When nominated for the National Register of Historic Places in 1980, it had 33 sleeping rooms.

 The hotel was built simultaneously with the Central Railroad of New Jersey and Lehigh Valley Railroad stations.
 Situated directly across Hamilton Street, the proximity of the hotel and stations provided travelers with convenient places to eat and stay in Allentown.
 With the end of passenger rail service in the 1960s, the hotel was adapted to other uses.

 It was subsequently added to the National Register of Historic Places in 1984.

-Today, the hotel is primarily used as the venue for the Deja Vu nightclub, which features live music acts.
-On June 20, 2019, it became the site of gun violence between rival gangs, the Bloods and Latin Kings.
-Ten people were shot.
+The hotel is used as the venue for the Deja Vu nightclub, which features live music acts.
+On June 20, 2019, it became the site of shootout between two rival gangs, the Bloods and Latin Kings, in which ten people were shot.